geragcp/nebula-config-generator/README.md

 Here is an example:
 Download the python script into an empty folder.
 Open the file in your favorite editor and edit the variables at the top of the file.
+At minimum, replace my_fist_lighthouse with the public IP of your lighthouse.

         # lighthouse_url=["lighthouse1.com:4242", "lighthouse2.com:8080"]
         lighthouse_url = ["my_fist_lighthouse.com:4242"]